 Sending speculative applications to independent practices or large multiple chains can be a good way to find out about work experience opportunities.

-A small number of dispensing opticians work in hospitals where they are more likely to specialise in areas like low-vision aids.
+A small number of dispensing opticians work in hospitals where you're more likely to specialise in areas like low-vision aids.
 It's also possible to work in prescription houses or for manufacturers of frames, lenses and other vision aids.